Phase 0: Setting the Stage (Conceptual Background)

 Error Handling & Resource Management:

-[[Cs Handle Exception|Handle Exception]]
+[[Cs Handle Exception|Handle Exception]]try-catch-finallyblocks.

-[[Cs Using|Using Statement]]
+[[Cs Using|Using Statement]]- Ensuring

-is called for resource cleanup (IDisposable
+Disposeis called for resource cleanup (IDisposable).

 - Ensuring